-A pipeline consisting of reinforced concrete cylinder pipes with SL or ER joints can be installed in any type of ground.
-The reinforced concrete cylinder pipes with SL or ER joints can withstand the ground settlements resulting in a deformation of the pipe, the local curvature radius of which must not be less than 1500 times the diameter.
+A pipeline consisting of Reinforced Concrete steel Cylinder Pipes with SL or ER joints can be installed in any types of ground.
+Reinforced Concrete steel Cylinder Pipes with SL or ER joints can withstand the ground settlements resulting in a deformation of the pipe, the local curvature radius of which must not be less than 1500 times the diameter.

 (Example : For ND 1200 pipes, the allowable local curvature radius will be greater than or equal to 1800 m).
-For specific cases, please contact us.